-Transvaginal Radiofrequency Bladder Neck Suspension (SURx Transvaginal System®)
+Transvaginal Radiofrequency Bladder Neck Suspension (SURx Transvaginal System[®])

-Several uncontrolled studies have evaluated the use of transvaginal radiofrequency bladder neck suspension.
-Dmochowski and colleagues (2003) reported on a prospective case series of 120 consecutive women with urinary stress incontinence treated with transvaginal bladder neck suspension.
-Enrolled participants had failed at least a 3-month trial of conservative therapy, most commonly including pelvic floor muscle exercises or pelvic floor stimulation.
+Several uncontrolled studies have been publishedevaluated the use of transvaginal radiofrequency bladder neck suspension.
+Dmochowski and colleagues (2003) reported on a prospective case series of 120 consecutive women with urinary stress incontinence who underwenttreated with transvaginal bladder neck suspension.
+Enrolled subjectparticipants had failed at least a 3-month trial of conservative therapy, including, most commonly including, pelvic floor muscle exercises or pelvic floor stimulation.
 Follow-up examinations at 1, 3, 6 and 12 months consisted of a history, physical examination and urodynamic studies.
 In addition, each participant completed a voiding diary and quality of life questionnaire.
 A cure was defined as a negative Valsalva maneuver; improvement was defined as decreased daily episodes or pad use.
 A total of 73% of the participants were considered cured or improved at 12 months.
 More than 68% of the participants reported satisfaction with the treatment.
-The study is limited by the lack of a comparison group.
+The study is limited in that itby the lacked of a comparison group.